binayak-dangi/coursera-test1/README.md

 # coursera-test1
-This ia a corsera test1 repository
+This ia a Coursera test1 repository